-Chat customers reveal their intent, and their agents resolve the issues, in conversational bursts.
+Chat customers reveal their intent, and their live chat agents resolve the issues, in conversational bursts.
 The chat format encourages instant, necessarily superficial responses, so each rapid-fire exchange moves the conversation only partway to resolution; that’s why in a typical chat, a customer turns six times and the agent turns seven.
 To keep things moving, an agent must quickly establish, and continuously reinforce, an emotional rapport with the customer.

 In contrast, asynchronous messaging conversations are deliberate, contextual/personalized, comprehensive, and episodic/ongoing.

 Because customers know texting—threads don’t time out or disappear, and pauses are natural—they don’t mind when asynchronous messaging agents take up to three times longer (compared to chat) to initially respond.
 This gives agents the time to research a broader, more personalized, even forward-looking solution.